cilatpku/firework-algorithm/README.md

 The FWA mimics the procedure the explosion of fireworks, where stronger firework explodes into more sparks.
 To get the details of the FWA, we refer you to the [original paper](http://www.cil.pku.edu.cn/publications/papers/ICSI2010zhuyuanchun.pdf).

-This package provides easy acess to the advanced variants of FWA.
-This repository is maintained by the Computational Intelligence Laboratory (CIL), Peking University.
+This package provides easy acess to the advanced variants of FWA, maintained by the Computational Intelligence Laboratory (CIL), Peking University.

 Install
 ---